 Pierre served in several accounting officer positions at Canadian Forces Base Ottawa, as Comptroller at Canadian Forces Station Lowther, and held staff appointments at

 National Defence Headquarters with to the Director General Personnel Services, with the Director of Pay Services and with the Director General Compensation and Benefits.
 After his retirement from the Canadian Forces, Pierre joined the National Capital Commission (NCC) as Chief, Financial Operations, and retired in 2014 from the NCC where he held the position of Executive Director, Corporate Services, and Chief Financial Officer.

 Pierre assumed the role of Treasurer of the Conference of Defence Associations (CDA) and the CDA Institute in January 2016.

 Pierre is a Certified Public Accountant (CPA) and Certified Management Accountant (CMA) and holds a Master of Business Administration (MBA) from Queen’s University.
 He is also a graduate from the Command and Staff Programme from Canadian Forces College in Toronto.
 He is fluent in French, English and has limited ability in Spanish.

-Pierre is married to Lee and they have three children and three grandchildren.
+Pierre is married to Lee and they have three children and four grandchildren.